Forts in India: Construction

 mortar.
 A rubble-built wall fastened with mortar was strong and long lasting.
 Construction methods depended, however, on the materials available.

 In medieval India, several reports exist of the practice of burying humans either dead or alive in the foundations of fort walls, to ensure their stability, being widely followed.
 It was believed that the ghosts of those sacrificed as such would keep evil spirits away.
 During the building of the Sri Qila, Delhi Alauddin Khalji is reported to have buried 8,000 skulls of Mughals killed by him into the foundation.
 During the building of Purandar Fort one its bastions gave way several times.
-The king of Berar then ordered his minister an Esaji Naik Chive to bury a first-born son and his wife into the foundation of the bastion.
+The king of Berar then ordered his minister, Esaji Naik Chive to bury a first-born son and his wife into the foundation of the bastion.
 This was promptly done and after a further offering of gold and bricks.
 When the bastion was finished Esaji Naik was given possession of the fort and the father of the sacrificed boy was rewarded with two villages.
 Along with the fortification, emphasis was also given for construction of rock cut water cistern, ponds, wells and lakes.
 To avoid evaporation of water, the water bodies were covered.
 At times rooms were built close to water bodies to keep the temperature low.

 Many Indian fortifications have parapets with peculiarly shaped merlons and complicated systems of loopholes, which differ substantially from similar structures in other countries.
 Typical Indian merlons were semicircular and pointed at the top, although they were sometimes fake: the parapet may be solid and the merlons shown in relief on the outside (as at Chittorgarh).
 What was unique is the arrangement and direction of loopholes.
 Loopholes were made both in the merlons themselves, and under the crenels.
 They could either look forward (to command distant approaches) or downward (to command the foot of the wall).
-Sometimes a merion was pierced with two or three loopholes, but more often, one loophole was divided into two or three slits by horizontal or vertical partitions.
+Sometimes a merlon was pierced with two or three loopholes, but more often, one loophole was divided into two or three slits by horizontal or vertical partitions.
 The shape of loopholes, as well as the shape of merlons, need not have been the same everywhere in the castle, as shown by Kumbhalgarh.

-Forts constructed by the British
+Forts destroyed by the British

 With the advent of the East India Company, the British established trading posts along the coast.
 The need for security against local rajas as well as other European rival nations led to the construction of forts at each post.
 Mumbai fort, Fort William in Kolkata, Fort St George in Chennai were the main bastions constructed.
 These cities developed from the small townships outside the forts.
 Parsimony of the East India Company, non-availability of trained engineers and use of local materials and artisans resulted in the simple design and construction initially.
 The vulnerability of these earlier forts, hostilities with the French and the growing might of the Company resulted in stronger and more complex designs for the second round of construction, the design of Fort St George reflecting the influences of the French engineer Vauban.